wkumari/draft-schwartz-dprive-name-signal/draft-schwartz-dprive-name-signal.md

 ## Indicating DoT support with a name prefix

 Section 3.6 of {{?I-D.draft-levine-dprive-signal-02}} discusses using the "xs--" name prefix to indicate support for DNS over TLS.
-This is equivalent to a "svcb--t" label in this formulation.
+This is equivalent to a "svcb--dot" label in this formulation.
 This draft may be seen as an expansion of that proposal, harmonized with the SVCB-based discovery drafts.

 ## Encoding the SPKI pin in the leaf label